shervinea/cheatsheet-translation/pt/cheatsheet-machine-learning-tips-and-tricks.md

 **36. Bias ― The bias of a model is the difference between the expected prediction and the correct model that we try to predict for given data points.**

-&#10230; Viés (tendência) - O viés de um modelo é a diferença entre a predição esperada e o modelo correto que nós tentamos prever para determinados pontos de dados.
+&#10230; Viés - O viés (bias) de um modelo é a diferença entre a predição esperada e o modelo correto que nós tentamos prever para determinados pontos de dados.

 <br>

 **37. Variance ― The variance of a model is the variability of the model prediction for given data points.**

-&#10230; Variância - A variância de um modelo é a variabilidade da previsão do modelo para determinados pontos de dados.
+&#10230;  Variância - A variância (variance) de um modelo é a variabilidade da previsão do modelo para determinados pontos de dados.

 <br>

 **38. Bias/variance tradeoff ― The simpler the model, the higher the bias, and the more complex the model, the higher the variance.**

-&#10230; Relação Viés/Variância (bias/variance tradeoff) - Quanto mais simples o modelo, maior o viés e, quanto mais complexo o modelo, maior a variância.
+&#10230; Balanço viés/variância ― Quanto mais simples o modelo, maior o viés e, quanto mais complexo o modelo, maior a variância.

 <br>

 **39. [Symptoms, Regression illustration, classification illustration, deep learning illustration, possible remedies]**

-&#10230; Sintomas, Exemplo de Regressão, Exemplo de Classificação, Exemplo de Deep Learning, possíveis remédios
+&#10230; Sintomas, Exemplo de regressão, Exemplo de classificação, Exemplo de Deep Learning, possíveis remédios

 <br>